-For a list of all important dates please refer to: Fall/Winter 2018-19 - Important Dates
+For a list of all important dates please refer to: Fall/Winter 2019-20 - Important Dates

-FALL (F) YEAR (Y) WINTER (W) Last date to add a course without permission of instructor (also see Financial Deadlines) Sept.
-18 Sept.
-18 Jan.
-16 Last date to add a course with permission of instructor (also see Financial Deadlines) 0ct.
-2 Oct.
-23 Jan.
-30 Drop deadline: Last date to drop a course without receiving a grade (also see Financial Deadlines) Nov.
-9 Feb.
-8 March 8 Course Withdrawal Period (withdraw from a course and receive a grade of "W" on transcript - see note below) Nov.
-10 - Dec.
-4 Feb.
-9 - Apr.
-3 March 9 - Apr.
-3 withdraw from a course, the course remains on your transcript without a grade and is notated as "W".
-The withdrawal will not affect your grade point average or count towards the credits required for your degree.
+FALL (F) YEAR (Y) WINTER (W) Last date to add a course without permission of Sept.
+17 Sept.
+17 Jan.
+19 instructor (also see Financial Deadlines) Last date to add a course with permission of 0ct.
+1 Oct.
+22 Feb.
+3 instructor (also see Financial Deadlines) Drop deadline: Last date to drop a course Nov.
+8 Feb.
+3 March 13 without receiving a grade (also see Financial Deadlines) Course Withdrawal Period (withdraw from a Nov.
+9 - Feb.
+4 - March 14 - course and receive a grade of "W" on transcript - Dec.
+3 Apr.
+5 Apr.
+5 see note below)

 \Note: You may withdraw from a course using the registration and enrolment system after the drop deadline until the last day of class for the term associated with the course.
-When you
+When you withdraw from a course, the course remains on your transcript without a grade and is notated as "W".
+The withdrawal will not affect your grade point average or count towards the credits required for your degree.